fullstackdevlop/react-interview-questions/README.md

 > Webpack is a highly configurable bundler tool that can handle not only JavaScript files but also various assets like stylesheets and images.

 ### How to set React to Production Build?

+Setting up a React application for production involves optimizing the build for **performance, enabling production-specific settings, and ensuring security**.
+There are some general steps to set up a React production build:

+- Enable environment variables for production
+- Remove Debugging code
+- Testing the application
+- Make build of react application
+- Deploy to your production server

 ## 💪Advanced